Egg - The egg stage does not occur in North Carolina.

-Nymph -The nymph is smaller than but similar in shape and color to wingless female adults.
+Nymph - The nymph is smaller than but similar in shape and color to the wingless adult.

-Life History -In the Southeast, melon aphids may spend part of the winter as wingless adults in soil or field debris.
-During warm periods, they travel to weedy hosts and continue feeding until cold weather forces them back into hibernation.
+Life History - In North Carolina, melon aphids spend part of the winter on weed hosts and in gardens on cold tolerant plants such as spinach.
+During warm periods, they continue feeding until cold weather inactivates them.
 In spring, winged females fly to suitable host plants and give birth to living young.
 Each female produces an average of 84 nymphs.
 Under favorable conditions, a nymph will mature in about 5 days and begin producing its own progeny.
 Most nymphs develop into wingless adults.
 However, when crowding occurs or food becomes scarce, winged adults develop and fly to new host plants.
 Reproduction continues through the winter as in the summer but at a much slower rate.
 Many overlapping generations are produced each year.

 Aphids can be controlled by cultural practices that keep insects in check and by insecticide applications.
 Planting in a well-prepared, fertile seedbed helps produce a vigorous crop better able to withstand aphid attack.
 Such a seedbed should not be located near an aphid-infested crop or on land from which an aphid-infested crop has recently been removed.